Back to Pilotfish Home

 • PilotFish offers a modern, flexible alternative to BizTalk with a dramatically easier learning curve and faster deployment times.

-• PilotFish licenses include every component, processor, and connector (adapter) at
+• PilotFish licenses include every component, processor and connector (adapter) at no extra cost.

-• PilotFish supports all major data formats out-of-the-box–including HL7, X12, FHIR, XML, JSON, and proprietary formats.
+• PilotFish supports all major data formats out of the box, including HL7, X12 EDI, FHIR, XML, JSON and proprietary formats.

-• PilotFish eliminates the need for deep .NET or Visual Studio expertise—no coding required.
+• PilotFish’s graphical IDE and low-code approach eliminate the need for any .NET or Visual Studio expertise.

-• PilotFish pricing is transparent and predictable with monthly on-demand or enterprise options
+• PilotFish pricing is transparent and predictable, offering monthly, on-demand, or enterprise options, with no per-transaction or connector-based fees.

 • Customers consistently choose PilotFish over BizTalk for its ease of use, flexibility, real-time monitoring and faster time to value.